 Elephant Mud Bath

 Routine is important and at 11 am they return from the bush and drink another two bottles of milk.
 After this, the fun starts and they go for a mud bath.
-The anticipation of the mud bath as they trumpet their joy and delight as they slide down the slippery mud bank is the best part of the day.
+The anticipation of the mud bath as they trumpet their joy and delight when sliding down the slippery mud bank is the best part of the day.
 The wild elephants want their mud bath too and they enviously look at the orphans and slowly make their way close and eventually take it over.
 Their size is enough to intimidate the little orphans but sometimes they give them a gentle nudge and the babies scramble up the mud bath skidding and sliding back into the mud in their haste.
-The wild elephants like the orphans as they can go for a bath any time of the day, but they prefer to go at 11 am when the orphans bath.
+The wild elephants like the orphans.
+They can go for a bath any time of the day but prefer to go at 11 am when the orphans bath.

-Known as the “elephant whisperer” Benjamin the head keeper tells us the orphans communicate with the wild elephants and let them know it is safe and OK here with the humans.
+Known as the “Elephant Whisperer” Benjamin the head keeper tells us the orphans communicate with the wild elephants and let them know it’s safe and OK here with the humans.
 After working with the elephants for over 13 years, he is a wealth of information and knows all the elephants by name and they respond to his gentle commands.
-We cannot praise the dedicated keepers enough for all their hard work, sometimes working with the elephants 24 hours a day.
+We can’t praise the dedicated keepers enough for all their hard work and spending 24 hours a day with the elephants.

 After their mud bath, the orphans spend the rest of the afternoon back in the bush with their keepers until late afternoon.
 They drink another two milk bottles each and then put to bed in the stables grouped together according to size and cuddle up with each other and sleep through the night.

-During our stay we experience so much; meeting baby Kandecha, new arrivals Orwa and Ziwa settling in, the antics of Wendi a naughty and cheeky young lady, Bongo who is so full of character strutting his stuff in front of the wild elephants, ex-orphans bringing in their babies, and Sabachi who went wild for 6 months and returns home for treatment as he is not feeling well.
+During our stay we experienced so much.
+Meeting baby Kandecha, new arrivals Orwa and Ziwa settling in, the antics of Wendi a naughty and cheeky young lady.
+Bongo who is so full of character strutting his stuff in front of the wild elephants.
+Ex-orphans bring in and show off their babies.
+Sabachi who went wild for 6 months returns home for treatment as he is not feeling well.

-Being close and in the open with the wild elephants is another enchanting and humbling experience.
+Being close and in the open with the wild elephants is humbling and an experience of a lifetime.
 There is nothing between the wild elephants and us during their mud bath.
 The closer they approach the more majestic they become.
-If you love elephants this is one trip of a lifetime worth saving for or a special add-on to your Kenya safari.
-Nowhere else in Africa or the world is this experience found.
+If you love elephants this is one trip worth saving for or a special add-on to your Kenya safari.
+Nowhere else in the world will you find this.

 Our Accommodation & Food